AhmedAlhajeh/ChatRoom/README.md

 # ChatRoom
-Creating multiple chatrooms using socket.io
+Creating multiple chatrooms using socket.io.
+This project was done by four members including me.